Skip to content Skip to footer

 Agora University understands the necessity of maintaining the accuracy and confidentiality of faculty personnel records, and the importance of gathering and keeping records of employment history and performance for making informed personnel decisions.

-Office of the CEO
+Office of the President

 Who Should Know This Policy